jmzobitz/neonSoilFlux/cran-comments.md

 ## Re-Submission 26-06-30
+This resubmission that fixes the donttest error in compute_neon_flux to handle the absence of a NEON_TOKEN environment variable.
+All remaining donttrun examples need a valid API key to run.

+### R CMD check results

+0 errors ✔ | 0 warnings ✔ | 0 notes ✔

+## Re-Submission 26-06-30
 This resubmission fixes the get_neon_api_token() example to handle the absence of a NEON_TOKEN environment variable.

 ### R CMD check results